 Here, his neonatal training went up a gear.
 Two years in a center of excellence in high tech neonatology including doing neonatal ground and air retrievals, really taught him how to look after the sickest, smallest babies.

-He married Tamara soon after arriving back in Sydney and she remains the light of his life.
+He married Tamara soon after arriving back in Sydney from the USA and she remains the light of his life.
 They have two daughters, Georgina and Isabella.
+They, in turn, have added five grandchildren, all under 5 years of age, to the family.
+His daughters of course receive a large amount of wise advice (but only when they ask!).